magento/magento2-page-builder/docs/reference/events.md

 ## Events

-The events you can consume are listed here with links to the details.
+The following table lists the Page Builder events you can consume.

 <!-- {% raw %} -->